My Cats Meow is Weak and Raspy – Why And How to Help?

 If your cat’s meow sounds weak, it’s possible that they have nasopharyngeal polyps, but this is far less frequent than an upper respiratory illness or an overworked voice.
 These little tissue growths expand along the ear canal as they become larger until they finally reach the back of the throat.

-- Snorting sound when breathing
+- Snorting sound during breathing

 - Pawing at the ear